algorandfoundation/specs/dev/TEAL.md

 | `json_ref r` | key B's value, of type R, from a [valid](jsonspec.md) utf-8 encoded json object A |

-The following opcodes take byte-array values that are interpreted as big-endian unsigned integers.
+The following opcodes take byte-array values that are interpreted as decimals.
 For mathematical operators, the returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.
 For comparison operators, the returned value is a uint64.

+Decimals are interpreted as follows:
+Given A: uint64, B: []byte, width: uint64, interpret B as a big-endian unsigned integer and multiply that with (-1)^A*10^width

 Input lengths are limited to a maximum length of 64 bytes, representing a 512 bit unsigned integer.
 Output lengths are not